 In addition, there are Tanium Client peer settings that hold status information and peer settings that the Tanium Client receives from the Tanium Server during registration.
 On Windows, these are written to the Status subkey.
 On non-Windows, they are written to the client.db.
 Do not edit these entries.
 The information might help you understand expected behavior when troubleshooting peering.
 For more assistance, Contact Tanium Support.

-On Windows endpoints, the Tanium Client installer generates an installation log file, Install.log, is a chronological log of the actions that the Tanium Client installer performed.
+On Windows endpoints, the Tanium Client installer generates an installation log file, Install.log, as a chronological log of the actions that the installer performed.
 Each time you run the installer (that is, for each installation and upgrade), it appends the actions for that execution to the end of the file instead of rolling over the file.
 If you encounter issues with your installation, examine Install.log to see which actions completed successfully and which failed.
 You can find Install.log in the Tanium Client installation folder (see Tanium Client installation paths).

 Tanium Client logs can help you troubleshoot client issues.
-For example, say a client does not answer questions or appear in the Tanium Console (Administration > System Status) because that client cannot connect to the Tanium Server or Tanium Zone Server.
+For example, say a client does not answer questions or appear in the Tanium Console (Administration > Management > Client Status) because that client cannot connect to the Tanium Server or Tanium Zone Server.
 In this case, you can review the client logs to determine whether the connection failed due to an invalid server IP address, DNS resolution failure, missing Tanium public key file, or firewall rule.